Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Experiments

-\textbf{\textit{GPL-SAC}.} First, we integrate \textit{GPL} with \textit{Soft Actor-Critic (SAC)} \citep{sac, sac-alg}, a popular model-free off-policy algorithms that uses a weighted entropy term in its objective to incentivize exploration.
-Specifically, we substitute \textit{SAC}'s clipped double Q-learning with our uncertainty regularizer, initialized with $\beta=0.5$.
-We also adopt additional practices inspired by recent related works \citep{redq, deeper-deep-RL}.
-In particular, we parameterize ten independent action-value functions as `modern' residual neural networks with spectral normalization \citep{sngan} and increase the critic's update-to-data (UTD) ratio to twenty.
-We denote the resulting algorithm \textit{GPL-SAC} and provide a summary of this integration in Algorithm~\ref{alg:GPLsac}, highlighting the novelties.
+\textbf{GPL-SAC.} First, we integrate GPL as a plug-in addition to \textit{Soft Actor-Critic (SAC)} \citep{sac, sac-alg}, a popular model-free off-policy algorithms that uses a weighted entropy term in its objective to incentivize exploration.
+Specifically, we only substitute SAC's clipped double Q-learning with our uncertainty regularizer, initialized with $\beta=0.5$.
+Inline with the other considered state-of-the-art baselines \citep{redq,mbpo}, we use an increased ensemble size and update-to-data (UTD) ratio for the critic.
+We found both these choices necessary for sample-efficient learning in the evaluated experience regimes (App~\ref{appsub:ens}-\ref{appsub:utd}).
+We denote the resulting algorithm GPL-SAC and summarize this integration in Algorithm 1 (App.
+B).
+We would like to note that all other practices, unrelated to counteracting overestimation bias (such as learning the entropy bonus) were already present in SAC and are utilized by all baselines.